 Get lots of rest.
 Take naps in the afternoon.

-Plan your activities so that you don’t have to go up or down stairs more than necessary.
+Plan your activities so that you don’t have to go up or down stairs more than needed.

 Do postsurgical deep breathing and coughing exercises.
 Ask your healthcare provider for instructions.